A research instrument from Data Druid Tech. New for 2026.

 Interoperability with civil reg. a3 c2 d4 9 ×

-Field types — text, choice, Likert, numeric, GPS, photo, audio, more
+Field types — text, choice, Likert, numeric, date, GPS, photo, audio

 100%

-Offline-capable PWA — works for days without a signal
+Offline-capable PWA — collect for days without a signal

 5